Tyron-Barnard/OpenGL-Shape-Visualizer/README.md

 To run the application, execute the main script for each shape:

-- For the all shapes:
+- For the main application (ALL SHAPES)
 ''python Display.py''

 - For the cube: